Sunny-The7ank/Rust_book_projects/02_guessing_game/README.md

 ####### Generating a Random Number #######

 Now that `rand` is added, let's use it.
 See listing 2-3 in the book for changes.

+The first thing we did was add `use rand::Rng`.
+The `Rng` trait defines methods that random number gens implement.
+This trait must be in scope to be able to use it's methods.

+Next, we added 2 lines.
+The `rand::thread_rng` function will give us the particular random number generator that we're going to use: one that is local to the current thread of execution and seeded by the OS.
+Then we call `gen_range` to set an upper and lower bound for our random number: 1 - 100.
+But, we must use 1  - 101 to get a number between 1 and 100.

+The second line is a debug line that lets us know what the current secret number is.
+This will be deleted later to make this an actual guessing game.

+####### Comparing Input to the Secret Number #######

+Adding the code from Listing 2-4.
+This code doesn't compile... yet.